sanjucs/ml-tools/distributed/distributed.md

 * Limitations of DataParallel
 	* Replicates model in every forward pass.
 	* Single process - multi threaded parallelism and suffers from GIL contention.
-	* Ovehead head due to scatter and gather operations.
+	* Ovehead due to scatter and gather operations.

 ## DistributedDataParallel
-* Model replicated on every process and each process is fed with a different set of inputs.
-DDP takes care of gradient communication/synchronization across the processes overlaps it with gradient computation.
+* Replicates model on every process and each process is fed with a different set of inputs.
+DDP takes care of gradient communication/synchronization across the processes ane overlaps it with gradient computation.
 * Model broadcast at DDP construction time instead of every forward pass.
 * Steps involved
 	* Prerequisite - DDP relies on Processgroup.
 So the application must create a ProcessGroup before initializing DDP